-Transparency over the criteria applied in slot allocation, and engagement between the coordinator and airport/airline stakeholders in advance of allocation, is an essential element for airports to have a greater view of how their capacity is being allocated and how their strategic objectives are taken into account.
+Transparency over the criteria applied in slot allocation and engagement between the coordinator and airport/airline stakeholders in advance of allocation is an essential element for airports to have a greater view of how their capacity is being allocated and how their strategic objectives are considered.
 Airports should be able to react to this information, while the allocation decision rests with the coordinator - recognising that they should not be exposed to unnecessary legal challenges.
-Transparency is therefore a necessary corollary of the independent coordination regime.
+Transparency is, therefore, a necessary corollary of the independent coordination regime.

-In particular, airports (and airlines) should be able to access clear explanations from the coordinator on the rationale behind allocation decisions, i.e. the criteria which have been applied, particularly when a choice has to be made between multiple slot requests.
-It is furthermore essential for airports to understand which secondary criteria have been applied to an allocation, on what basis, and how these secondary criteria have been weighted against each other in the process.
+In particular, airports (and airlines) should be able to access clear explanations from the coordinator on the rationale behind allocation decisions, i.e., the criteria that have been applied, particularly when a choice has to be made between multiple slot requests.
+It is also essential for airports to understand which secondary criteria have been applied to an allocation, on what basis, and how they have been weighted against each other in the process.
 Coordination parameters should be clear and easily understandable.